Once-Upon-A-Book/book-list-client/README.md

 01-11-2018 9:30pm - project mvp (lab 12)

 ## Credits and Collaborations
-Thanks to JB Tellez, James Billard, Madeline Stevens, Michael Treat for all your help!
+Thanks to JB Tellez, James Billard, Madeline Stevens, and Michael Treat for all your help!